Faraja17/elif-practice/README.md

 # elif Practice
-Description: This program, written in Python 3.10.4, is a modification of a much more rudimentary elif practice example presented in *Chapter 2: Flow Control* of the book [*Automate the Boring Stuff with Python* by Al Sweigart](https://automatetheboringstuff.com/).
+This program, written in Python 3.10.4, is a modification of a much more rudimentary elif practice example presented in *Chapter 2: Flow Control* of the book [*Automate the Boring Stuff with Python* by Al Sweigart](https://automatetheboringstuff.com/).

 ## Table of contents